-Applications should be sent to Richard Dickins, Director of Music, Blyth Music Centre, Sherfield Building, Imperial College, London SW7 2AZ, giving contact details (postal address and telephone number) and specifying the department to which application is being made.
+Applications should be sent to Oliver Gooch, Director of the Blyth Music and Arts Centre, level 5 Sherfield Building, Imperial College, London SW7 2AZ, giving contact details (postal address and telephone number) and specifying the department to which application is being made.

 The closing date for applications is 28 February of the year of entry.

 A shortlist will be drawn up and auditions will then be held during the Easter vacation.
 Applicants will be asked to play or sing two contrasting pieces of not more than ten minutes in total and to do some sight reading.
 A professional accompanist will be provided at the audition.

 Overseas applicants who would find the audition in London impracticable will be expected to provide an accredited studio recording of their audition material.